|Nutrition Facts (per serving)|

 5 1/2 cups chicken stock, homemade or store bought

 1 cup light cream

 2 tablespoons all-purpose flour

 6 slices lean bacon, crisply fried and chopped

 In a small saucepan melt the butter and whisk in the flour.
-Let the flour and butter mixture (roux) bubble for 2 minutes on medium-low heat, stirring constantly.
+Let the roux bubble for 2 minutes on medium-low heat, stirring constantly.
 Thicken the stock with the roux, whisking carefully to avoid lumps.
 Cook for 5 to 10 minutes and then puree together in a food blender.